Are you wondering about “what equipment I would need to set up a decent home recording studio?”

 There are three levels of weight:

-- Weighted Hammer require more force than semi-weighted, it is suitable to ones who play piano.
+- Weighted Hammer requires more force than semi-weighted, it is suitable for ones who play the piano.

 - Semi-Weighted is suitable to ones who play keyboard

-- Synth Action is very light and suitable to beginners.
+- Synth Action is very light and suitable for beginners.

 Conclusion